 Jason Marshall Highlights

-Marshall’s length, leaping ability and quickness all stand out when you watch his tape.
+Jason Marshall Jr.’s length, leaping ability, and quickness all stand out when you watch his tape.
 The two-way (varsity basketball) athlete’s athleticism practically jumps out of the video.

-In his junior season at Miami Palmetto, he racked up 15 pass break-ups, five interceptions and 44 tackles and helped lead his team into the playoffs.
-Following another year of weight-training and developing, he’s poised for an even monstrous senior season.
-MaxPreps already named him to its 2020 Preseason High School All-American Football Team.
+In his junior season at Miami Palmetto, he racked up 15 pass break-ups, five interceptions, and 44 tackles and helped lead his team into the playoffs.
+MaxPreps named him to its 2020 Preseason High School All-American Football Team.

 “Some muscle has already developed in the upper body, but no where near close to being maxed out.
 A natural athlete with a bounce to his step which likely stems from his basketball background.
 Tracks the ball extremely well and doesn’t seem to have a problem flipping his hips while running in coverage.
 Excels on defense, but also makes an impact on offense and can score via the return game.”

-This article was originally published April 28, 2020.
-It’s been updated to track Jason Marshall Jr.’s recruitment.
+This post was originally published on April 28, 2020, and updated throughout Jason Marshall Jr.’s recruitment.